Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>lodGeometry</td>
 		<td>Boolean</td>
-		<td>True if this geometry participates in a LoD tree (thus, always true in meshpyramids); indicates that the referenced Geometry has no components and only a single material.</td>
+		<td>True if this geometry participates in an LoD tree.
+Always true in mesh-pyramids profile.</td>
 	</tr>
 </table>